 Scrum / Kanban / SAFe

-Delivered in short iterations (sprints) of 1–4 weeks
+Delivered in short iterations (sprints) of 1 to 4 weeks

 Self-organising teams with daily standups and retrospectives